hstarmans/ldgraphy/README.md

 sudo apt install imagemagick
 ```
 If you want to create a slicer for 3D models.
 I would recommend the python bindings for [VTK](https://vtk.org/).
-You should find examples for it if you back in the git history.
+You should find examples for it if you look in the git history.
 It has been removed for now.

 ## Pins
 The status of a pin can be obtained via